leonawicz/snapmeta/README.md

 #>   Make initial updates to DESCRIPTION and other files, e.g., README.Rmd, vignette Rmd file, LICENSE.md.
 #>   Delete NAMESPACE so it can be auto-generated via devtools.
 #>   Delete any Hello World files.
 #>   At least one inital unit test is required to pass build.
+Lintr test will suffice.
 #>   Commit changes, but hold off on cran-comments.md and revdep until meaningful.
 ```